bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 When one needs to run maintenance checks on any of the components, the server has to be turned off or put down.
 There is only one server for the website, thus we would experience a downtime.

-3) *Lack of scale incase of too much incoming traffic*
+3) *Lack of scale incase of traffic load due to too much incoming traffic*

 The infrastructure relies on only one server to handle all the commponents.
 We would experience lack of scale, meaning that as the number of users and requests to the server increases, the server may become overwhelmed and unable to keep up with demand.